Resource competition in Three-gene-motif & Emergence of Feed-forward response: A Spatiotemporal Study: Feed-Forward Loops Resource Competition

-where the activator function is given by $\textit{f}(u,k)=\frac{(\frac{u}{k})^n}{1+(\frac{u}{k})^n}$ and repression function is represented by $\textit{f}(u,k)=\frac{1}{1+(\frac{u}{k})^n}$. $B_y$ and $\delta_y$ are the basal transcription rate and total degradation rate of $Y$ respectively, which includes the total dilution and degradation rates of $Y$ in cell. $B_z$ and $\delta_z$ represents same for $Z$. $n$ is co-operativity which accounts for the multimer formation of proteins.\\ Existence of this motif in yeast \cite{shen2002network}, \textit{C. elegence} \cite{mangan2003coherent}, \textit{B. subtilis} \cite{milo2004superfamilies,eichenberger2004program}, Sea urchin \cite{milo2004superfamilies}, \textit{E. coli} \cite{milo2004superfamilies,mangan2003coherent}, fruit fly \cite{milo2004superfamilies}, human \cite{odom2004control} and in many more diverse organisms are already seen.
-Instead of having this diversity, all two gene input circuits are not a FFL motif.
-As example, in \textit{E. coli} nearly $40\%$ two input operons are found to participate as FFL \cite{shen2002network}.
-In search of the reason for this, it is observed that the mutation in the binding sites of promoters can change the regulation arrows, even to the extent of removing it completely, resulting no more regulatory linkage in them.
-Thus $X$ to $Y$ regulation arrow is absent in some motifs which are referred as simple motifs (Fig. \ref{res motif}c) \cite{mangan2003structure}, and compared with FFL motif (Fig. \ref{motif ffl}) to explain its unique regulatory behavior.
-Conventionally $X$ $\rightarrow$ $Z$ and $Y$ $\rightarrow$ $Z$ these two regulations are considered as essential to maintain AND gate regulation and it can be said that the presence or absence of $X$ $\rightarrow$ $Y$ is the key factor that differentiates FFL like motif and simple regulation motif. \\ Mutation in gene dynamics is sometime biased by the preferences of bio-chemical reactions but majorly it is a random process \cite{loewe2008genetic}.
+Not all two gene input circuits act as FFL motifs in cells.
+For example, in \textit{E. coli} nearly $40\%$ of all existing two input operons function as FFL \cite{shen2002network}.
+In search of the reason for this, it is observed that the mutation in the binding sites of promoters can change the gene regulation, even to the extent of removing it completely, resulting in further non-existence of some regulatory linkages.
+These modifications in FFL may cause absence of $X$ to $Y$ regulation in some motifs, which are referred to as simple motifs or SM, (Fig. \ref{res motif}(c)) \cite{mangan2003structure}, and compared with conventional FFL motif to explain its unique regulatory behavior.
+Conventionally $X$ $\rightarrow$ $Z$ and $Y$ $\rightarrow$ $Z$ (say, $X$ regulates $Z$, and $Y$ regulates $Z$), these two regulations are considered essential to maintain AND gate regulation, and it can be said that the presence or absence of $X$ $\rightarrow$ $Y$ is the key factor that differentiates FFL regulation and SM regulation. \\ Mutation in gene dynamics is sometimes biased by the preferences of bio-chemical reactions but majorly it is a random process \cite{loewe2008genetic}.
 It is possible that in some mutation the $X$ $\rightarrow$ $Z$ disappears leaving the rest of the wiring pattern intact.
-In this scenario, if the two proteins develop a resource competition with asymmetric resource affinity, an effective repression will come into picture.
-In this paper, we have carefully chosen some three gene motifs where certain conventional direct regulation, more precisely repression (i.e. Hill function type repression which includes co-operativity with $n=2$ via dimer formation, as shown in Fig. \ref{ffl concept}a), can be replaced by this resource competition scenario as shown in Fig. \ref{res motif}b.
-We have also considered resource driven simple regulation model in Fig. \ref{res motif}d which will be further used for evaluating the performance of resource driven FFL motif. \\
+Essentially, this three-gene motif will no more behave like a conventional FFL.
+In this work, we have found that, in this scenario, if the two proteins develop a resource competition with asymmetric resource affinity, effective repression will come into the picture, which is strong enough to compensate for the effect of hill function type repression (of co-operativity 2) and the system shows similar response like FFL.
+In the next section, we have shown some three gene motifs where certain conventional direct regulations (similar to conventional FFL motifs like Fig. \ref{res motif}(a)), are not present, instead, some resource competition is generated due to limitations in the resource pool (as shown in Fig. \ref{res motif}(b)).
+We have also considered the resource-driven simple regulation model in Fig. \ref{res motif}(d) which will be further used for evaluating the performance of the resource-driven FFL motifs. \\ For the rest of the text, for ease of discussion, the conventional feed-forward loop motifs, proposed three gene motifs with resource competition, and resource-driven simple regulation model will be referred to as cFFL, rFFL, and rSM, respectively.